software-assignments-spring2021/spring-2019-teach-me/README.md

 # Teach Me
+See a live version of the web app [here](https://teach-me-web-app.herokuapp.com/)!

 ## Description
 **Teach Me** is a software project designed to connect users to teach each other creative skills. **Teach Me** provides creatively skilled individuals (musicians, artists etc.) with an additional source of income, while allowing non-skilled individuals to explore skills that they might be interested in learning.